 RHSU, in conjunction with the College, is jointly responsible for overseeing, supporting and developing the overall academic representation system.

-RHSU is responsible for overseeing all Course Rep, Department Rep and School Rep elections – it will publish a clear timeline for promotion of elections, nominations and voting.
+RHSU is responsible for overseeing all Course Rep, Senior Course Rep and School Rep recruitment – it will publish a clear timeline for promotion of volunteering, elections, nominations and voting.

-RHSU will collate the details of all Course Reps, Department Reps and School Reps across the institution and ensure that these are communicated to Key College Contacts.
+RHSU will collate the details of all Course Reps, Senior Course Reps and School Reps across the institution and ensure that these are communicated to Key College Contacts.

 RHSU will maintain effective communication with Key College Contacts, ensuring key messages are cascaded as appropriate.